more

 • “Clarifying MFW’s ab initio Condition,” Harvard Law School Forum on Corporate Governance (November 2018)

-• The nine-member underwriting syndicate of Farfetch’s 2018 IPO (with Goldman Sachs & Co. and J.P.
-Morgan Securities as lead underwriters) in securing a Second Circuit affirmance of the dismissal of a series of purported federal securities fraud class actions.
-Ms. Richardson received a Litigator of the Week “Shout Out” by The Am Law Litigation Daily in 2023 for this engagement.
+• Warburg Pincus LLC in securing an affirmance by the Delaware Supreme Court of the dismissal of a stockholder class action relating to the 2023 sale of Summit Health-CityMD to Walgreens-backed VillageMD for $8.9 billion.
+Ms. Richardson received a Litigator of the Week “Shout Out” by The Am Law Litigation Daily for this engagement.

 • Certain BlackRock closed-end funds in connection with an activist stockholder challenge to “control share” bylaw provisions.

-• The CEO of Pluralsight Inc. in securing the dismissal of a litigation arising out of a $3.5 billion going private transaction.
+• The CEO of Pluralsight Inc. in securing the dismissal of a litigation in the Delaware Court of Chancery arising out of a $3.5 billion going private transaction.

 • The Special Committee of AmTrust Financial Services Inc. in securing the resolution of a shareholder litigation in the Delaware Court of Chancery arising out of a $3 billion insurance company going-private transaction.

-• The Special Committee of a technology company in an internal investigation of potential misconduct by its executives.
+• A Special Committee of a technology company in an internal investigation of potential misconduct by its executives.

-• A health care services company as claimant in securing the favorable resolution in ad hoc arbitration proceedings against an IT vendor.
+• A health care services company as claimant in securing the favorable resolution of an AAA arbitration proceeding seeking over $2 billion from a contractual counterparty.

 • A range of private equity funds and their portfolio companies in a wide variety of complex commercial business disputes.